 Figure 10.
 Microphotography of a DDD case.
 See the notorious PAS-positive capillary walls thickening (arrows).
 (PAS stain, X400).

-In DDD the characteristic immunostaining is C3 irregularly distributed deposits throughout the capillary walls, with a smooth, granular or discontinuous pattern.
+In DDD the characteristic immunostaining is C3 irregularly distributed deposits throughout the capillary walls, with a smooth, granular or discontinuous pattern (Figure 12).
 It is accompanied by variable mesangial deposits.
+In some cases there are also mesangial deposits that look like large, coarse grains, sometimes with a central space: "mesangial rings" (Figure 13).
+There may also be C3 staining in the basal of some tubules and/or Bowman's capsule.
 In some cases C3 deposits are seen like two lines, surrounding a negative central zone (the dense deposit).
 It is not usual found deposits of other immunoglobulins, especially IgM.
 [See image of IF for C3 (link)]

-In MPGN electron-dense deposits between endothelial cells and GBM are demonstrated; in addition, there are mesangial deposits.
+In MPGN electron-dense deposits between endothelial cells and GBM are demonstrated (Figure 14); in addition, there are mesangial deposits.
 “Interposition” refers to location of cytoplasmic processes of mesangial cells (or monocytes) between endothelium and GBM.
-The formation of “new basement membrane” is demonstrated under the endothelial cell.
+The formation of “new basement membrane” is demonstrated under the endothelial cell (Figure 15).
 There is effacement of foot processes (podocytes) and occasional subepithelial small electron-dense deposits.
 [Several images and EM (link); another EM image (link)].

-In DDD the characteristic features is a layer of highly electron-dense material within the lamina densa of the GBM that split it into two layers.
+In DDD the characteristic features is a layer of highly electron-dense material within the lamina densa of the GBM (Figure 16).
 These deposits can be linear and extensive or to be interrupted and irregular, with strands of normal-appearing GBM.
 Sometimes this material may be limited to paramesangial segments to the capillary loops.
 Some deposits of similar aspect are also observed in the mesangium.
 Deposits with the same ultrastructural features are observed in some tubular basement membranes and Bowman’s capsule.
 [Image ME (link) / another good EM image (link); / and other one EM image (link)]

 MPGN type III